Kivyrrah/Kivyrrah/README.md

 - 👋 Hi, I’m @Kivyrrah from Vietnam
-- 👀 I’m interested in Front-End development
+- 👀 I’m interested in Web Front-End development
 - 🌱 I’m currently learning TypeScript
-- 💞️ I’m looking to collaborate on a Front-End developer team
+- 💞️ I’m looking to collaborate on a Web developer team
 - 📫 Contact me at: truongson2872002@gmail.com

 <!---